Hailie Mace

-Hailie Jenae Mace (born March 24, 1997) is an American professional soccer player who plays as a defender for the Kansas City Current of the National Women's Soccer League (NWSL) and the United States national team.
+Hailie Jenae Mace (born March 24, 1997) is an American professional soccer player who plays as a defender for the Orlando Pride of the National Women's Soccer League (NWSL) and the United States national team.

-Mace played college soccer for the UCLA Bruins, where she helped reach the national title game and was named first-team All-American in 2017.
-She was chosen second overall in the 2019 NWSL College Draft but began her professional career overseas in Australia and Sweden.
-She entered the NWSL with the North Carolina Courage before being traded to the Current in July 2021.
+Mace played college soccer for the UCLA Bruins, earning first-team All-American honors after helping the team to the 2017 national title game.
+She was the second overall pick in the 2019 NWSL College Draft but instead began her career with Melbourne City and Rosengård.
+In 2020, she joined the North Carolina Courage before being traded to the Kansas City Current one year later.
+She was named to the NWSL Best XI Second Team twice with the Current and helped the club win the NWSL Shield in 2025.

-Mace debuted for the United States national team while in college in 2018.
+Mace made her senior debut for the United States while in college in 2018.

 Early life

 Mace was born and raised in Ventura, California, where she attended Buena High School and played soccer as a forward and also played volleyball.
 She played youth club soccer for Ventura FC, then moved to Eagles SC of the Elite Clubs National League (ECNL) in her senior year of high school.